The Rise & Fall of Skincare's Most Controversial Beauty Product

 Dr Kluk says the skincare conversation has now turned to how we can be more gentle with our product choices.
 She suggests reducing or stopping the exfoliating acids altogether if you're experiencing irritation.
 "This will give your skin barrier a chance to recover," she says.
 "It may feel like a bit of a setback but it doesn't mean that you have to give up on your skin goals.
 It just means you've got to be smart and make your basics work better for you."

 There is now more of an emphasis on protecting — rather than attacking — the skin barrier, continues Dr Kluk, who recommends starting off your routine with a non-stripping cleanser.
-"If smooth, radiant skin is what you are aiming for, the Cetaphil Gentle Skin Cleanser, £9.50, is a great option, as it's fragrance-free, non-comedogenic (less likely to clog your pores) and suitable for sensitive skin types.
+"If smooth, radiant skin is what you are aiming for, the Cetaphil Gentle Skin Cleanser, $15.49, is a great option, as it's fragrance-free, non-comedogenic (less likely to clog your pores) and suitable for sensitive skin types.
 I'd also recommend moisturising daily to help protect and strengthen the skin barrier."
-She rates the Healthy Radiance Day Cream, £14.95, in the morning and the Healthy Radiance Comforting Night Cream, £19.99, in the evening.
-A broad spectrum SPF 30 or 50 is a must in the daytime, particularly if you're using any kind of exfoliating acid (even the lowest concentrations).
+A broad spectrum SPF 30 or 50 such as the Ultra Violette Supreme Screen is a must in the daytime, particularly if you're using any kind of exfoliating acid (even the lowest concentrations).

+If you're still sold on exfoliating, it pays to get your ingredients right.
+Dr Kluk and Alicia recommend investing in skincare that has poly hydroxy acids (PHAs, which are a little gentler on the skin) if you can't tolerate alpha hydroxy acids (AHAs, such as glycolic acid) but still want to exfoliate.
+R29 rates The Inkey List's PHA Toner, $20, or Medik8 Press & Glow Tonic, $55, which can be layered underneath moisturiser.
+The key is to introduce exfoliating acids into your routine gradually, such as once or twice a week at night.
+Alicia is a big fan of azelaic acid, too.
+"This is great for pigmentation, breakouts and uneven skin texture, and it tends to be on the more gentle side."

 Advertisement